 Dear Ms. Manager,

 I want to draw your attention to the fact that I shall resign from my current position with your organization.
-As you may already have known, I am currently expecting a baby whose expected date of delivery is one month from now.
+As you may already know, I am currently expecting a baby whose expected date of delivery is one month from now.

 I want some private space in the last month of my pregnancy to prepare adequately for my delivery.
 After that, I shall require another three months to heal from childbirth and nurture my newborn peacefully.